Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Angular dependence of and its connection with gap symmetry

-$T_c$: First, we consider the influence of critical temperature $T_c$ on $H_{c2}$ and $\Delta H_{c2}$, and show the results in Fig. \ref{Fig:Hc2Tc}.
-It is well-known that $T_c$ of heavy fermion compounds is actually quite low, especially when compared with cuprates and iron-based superconductors.
-To cover all possible heavy fermion compounds, we assume $T_{c}$ varies in the range of $[0,3K]$.
-All the other parameters are fixed. $H_{c2}$ rises monotonously with growing $T_c$, which is obviously owing to the monotonous increase of the superconducting gap.
-Moreover, if $T_{c}$ is smaller than some critical value, $\Delta H_{c2}$ is negative, which means the maxima of $H_{c2}$ are along the antinodal directions.
-For larger $T_{c}$, $\Delta H_{c2}$ becomes positive and the maxima of $H_{c2}$ are shifted to the nodal directions.
-Apparently, $T_c$ has important impacts on the concrete angular dependence of $H_{c2}$.
-In passing, we point out that the maxima of $H_{c2}$ will be shifted back to the antinodal directions for even higher $T_c$ (not shown in the figure).
+$T_c$: It is well known that $T_c$ of heavy fermion compounds is not high, especially when compared with cuprates and iron pnictides.
+To make a general analysis, we assume $T_{c}$ varies between 0K and 3K.
+All the other parameters are fixed.
+From Fig.~\ref{Fig:Hc2Both}(a), we find that $H_{c2}$ increases monotonously as $T_{c}$ grows.
+As displayed in Fig.~\ref{Fig:DeltaHc2}(a), if $T_{c}$ is smaller than some critical value, $\Delta H_{c2}$ is negative, which means the maxima of $H_{c2}$ are along the antinodal directions.
+For larger $T_{c}$, $\Delta H_{c2}$ becomes positive and the maxima of $H_{c2}$ are shifted to nodal directions.
+Clearly, $T_c$ has important impacts on the angular dependence of $H_{c2}$.

-$v_0$: We then consider the influence of fermion velocity $v_0$ on $H_{c2}$ and $\Delta H_{c2}$, and show the results in Fig. \ref{Fig:Hc2V0}.
-In the limit $v_{0} = 0$, the orbital effect is actually ignored and the Pauli effect entirely determines $H_{c2}$.
-In such a limit, $H_{c2}$ is angle independent, so $\Delta H_{c2} = 0$.
-For finite $v_0$, $H_{c2}$ becomes angle dependent and exhibits fourfold oscillation, as a consequence of the interplay between orbital and Pauli effects.
-As $v_0$ is growing, $H_{c2}$ first increases and then decreases, which indicates that the enhancement of orbital effect does not necessarily suppress $H_{c2}$ once the Pauli paramagnetic effect is present.
-However, as already discussed earlier, $H_{c2}$ deceases monotonously with growing $v_{0}$ when the Pauli effect is completely neglected.
-Furthermore, $\Delta H_{c2}$ is negative for both small and large values of $v_{0}$, but is positive for intermediate values of $v_{0}$.
-Therefore, the concrete angular dependence of $H_{c2}$ is very sensitive to the values of fermion velocity.
+$v_0$: We then consider the influence of fermion velocity $v_0$, which characterizes the strength of the orbital effect.
+According to Fig.~\ref{Fig:Hc2Both}(b), $H_{c2}$ is not a monotonic function of $v_{0}$, it increases with $v_{0}$ for small values of $v_{0}$ but decreases with $v_{0}$ when $v_{0}$ is large enough.
+Therefore, in the presence of of Pauli paramagnetic effect, the increasing of orbital effect does not necessarily suppress $H_{c2}$.
+At $v_{0} =0$, the orbital effect is removed, so the Pauli paramagnetic effect entirely determines $H_{c2}$. $H_{c2}$ is then angle independent, and $\Delta H_{c2} = 0$.
+For finite $v_0$, $H_{c2}$ becomes angle dependent and exhibits fourfold oscillation, as a consequence of the interplay between orbital and Pauli paramagnetic effects.
+As shown in Fig.~\ref{Fig:DeltaHc2}(b), $\Delta H_{c2}$ is negative for both small and large values of $v_{0}$, but becomes positive for intermediate values of $v_{0}$.